rpep/fmmgen/README.md

 ![Python version](https://img.shields.io/badge/Python-%3E%3D%203.6-brightgreen.svg)

 This package generates Fast Multipole and Barnes-Hut operators for use in tree codes.
-It was written as part of the PhD research of Ryan Pepper.
+It was written as part of the PhD research of Ryan Alexander Pepper at the University of Southampton.

 It consists of several parts: